derekchen14/toctalk/README.md

 Sessions are automatically saved to `data/sessions/` as JSON files.
 Each session includes metadata (tags, description) and full conversation history with timestamps.

 Default model: `claude-3-5-haiku-20241022` (configurable in `src/llm_client.py`)

+## Possible Datasets

+These datasets are directly available on Huggingface and conversational in nature:
+ - goendalf666/sales-conversations (3,412 rows)
+     - train the model to sound more like a salesperson
+ - flammenai/casual-conversation-DPO (3,725 rows)
+     - train the model to sound more casual, or more like AI slop
+ - DeepMostInnovations/saas-sales-conversations (100K rows)
+     - sounds like a salesperson, but also includes:
+     - Engagement metrics, sales effectiveness scores, Conversion outcome